 Why do some fees need approval by the Natural Resources Commission?

-In 2005, the NRC approved a range of fees and authorized DNR to make appropriate fee adjustments within that range.
+In 2005, and again in 2021, the NRC approved a range of fees and authorized DNR to make appropriate fee adjustments within that range.
 We are still accountable to the NRC and must manage fee adjustments responsibly, but this allows us to vary rates within an approved range in most situations.
 Any new fees or fees outside the approved range need NRC approval.